NicolasVaillant/ent_scrap/README.md

 # ent_scrap
-A basic python scraper for extract all notes from my ENT
+A basic python scraper for extract all grades from my ENT

 ---